sdahiyat/senior_thesis/README.md

 ## 🧬 SpliceAI Interpretability via Transcriptome Perturbation
 This project investigates what SpliceAI learns about splicing by introducing controlled perturbations to transcript sequences.
-Rather than treating SpliceAI as a black box, we use synthetic transcriptomes to dissect the sequence-level signals that drive its predictions.
+We use synthetic transcriptomes to dissect the sequence-level signals that drive its predictions.

 We explore two strategies: